elija-png/ECE2112_PA4/README.md

 # ECE-2112-PA4
 **Made by: Elijah Theodore P. Rojo | 2ECE-D**

-This repository contains the Programming Assignment 4 for our course "Advanced Computer Programming" for S.Y.
+This repository contains the Programming Assignment 4 for the course "Advanced Computer Programming" for S.Y.
 2026-2027.
 This project covers Pandas DataFrames filtering, conditional logic, aggregation, and data visualization using the `board2.xlsx` dataset.

 ---